dlu-ch/dlb/doc/ex_tool.rst

        "dlb.ex.Tool.Output" -> "dlb.ex.Tool.DependencyRole";
    }

 A concrete dependency role can have a *multiplicity*.
 A dependency role with a multiplicity describes a sequence of the same dependency rule without.
-The multiplicity expresses the set of the length of the of members the sequence can take.
+The multiplicity expresses the set of all possible lengths (number of members) the sequence can take.
-This set is expressed as a slice or a single integer.
+This set is expressed as a slice or as a single integer.

 Example::